Login

 You can structure a loan to meet your specific needs.

-A balloon loan has its regular, periodic payment calculated using one term (say 30 years) when the last payment is due sooner (say in 7 years).
+A balloon loan has its regular periodic payment calculated using one term (for example, 30 years), while the final payment is due earlier (for example, in 7 years).

 Wikipedia defines a balloon loan or mortgage as a loan: